Esri/arcgis-maps-sdk-toolkit-qt/uitools/examples/README.md

 To run the application and use the tools, please have an [access token](http://links.esri.com/create-an-api-key) ready to to access the features.

-You can set the acess token in a number of ways:
+You can set the access token in a number of ways:

 - Input the access token in the prompt dialog on application startup.
 - Set the access token in the environment variable `ARCGIS_RUNTIME_API_KEY`.